 Ariel G. Mekler is completing her doctorate in political science and women and gender studies.
 Her research interests include queer transnational scholarship, LGBTIQ rights, and international institutions.
 Before pursuing her PhD, Ariel worked as a graduate researcher with the inaugural LGBT policy unit at USAID.
 Since joining The Graduate Center, she has worked as an editorial assistant for philoSOPHIA: A journal of transContinental feminism and presented her research at the New York State Political Science Association and International Studies Association.
 Her most recent publication is in the Routledge Handbook of Queer Development Studies.

-Queenie Sukhadia is a second-year student in the English PhD program.
-Her research is focused on representations of bodily and mental injury in prison writing and global human rights literature.
+Queenie Sukhadia is a student in the English PhD program.
+Her research is focused on questions of secondary witness—how we receive the narratives of those testifying to atrocities—in global human rights literature.
+She is interested in thinking through the ways in which we can read testimonial narratives outside of the frames made common-sense by liberal structures such as the courtroom.
 A firm believer in the idea that the university is only one of many valuable spaces of knowledge production, Queenie is committed to working at the intersection of academia and external publics to facilitate public good.
 Apart from being a scholar, she is also a creative writer and published a collection of short stories, A City of Sungazers, in 2017.
 Queenie holds a BA in English (with high honors) and Psychology from Dartmouth College and an MA in English (with distinction) from Georgetown University.

-Daniel Valtueña is a PhD student in the Department of Latin American, Iberian, and Latino Cultures.
+Daniel Valtueña received his PhD in Latin American, Iberian, and Latino Cultures in 2022.
 He earned his BA in Art History at Universidad Complutense de Madrid and his research focuses on contemporary Iberian cultures and queer theories.
-His work explores the notion of celebration from both theoretical and curatorial perspectives, and his dissertation will address contemporary Iberian artistic practices in the intersection of queer and national identities.
-In 2012 he was awarded the Certamen Nacional Jóvenes Investigadores by the Spanish Government for his early research initiatives and received the Premio Talento Joven in the category of Culture by the Madrid Region in 2015 for his arts management trajectory.
-Daniel is also a curator based in New York and Madrid.
-Follow him on Instagram at @danielvaltuena.
+His dissertation España rarita: performances festivas en tiempos queer (2008-2020) addressed contemporary Iberian artistic practices in the intersection of queer and national identities after the 2008 financial crisis.
+In 2016 he was awarded the Young Talent Award in the category of Culture by the Madrid Region for his arts management trajectory and in 2020 he received the National Undergraduate Studies Award in Art History by the Spanish Government.